|Nutritional Guidelines (per serving)|

 Heat a cast iron skillet or pot over medium heat for about 2 minutes.

 Add oil and heat for another 2 minutes.
 Add flour and whisk or stir constantly to combine to a smooth consistency.

-If freezing the roux, place 1 tablespoon of the roux in each section of an ice cube tray and, when firm, transfer to a freezer bag.
+Freezing Roux: If freezing the roux, place 1 tablespoon of the roux in each section of an ice cube tray and, when firm, transfer to a freezer bag.
 When a recipe calls for 1/2 cup roux, pop out 8 cubes (8 tablespoons, or 1/2 cup).
-You may also use a cube or two at a time if your stew, soup or sauce needs a bit of thickening.
+You also can use just a cube or two at a time if your stew, soup, or sauce needs a bit of thickening.

 3 cups oil + 3 cups flour = 3 2/3 cups roux